uzairahm290/NMapify/README.md

 - Drag-and-drop command builder (mouse, keyboard, and touch support)
 - Modern UI with dark mode and progress bar
 - Explanations for each answer
-- End-of-game celebration with confetti and congratulatory message
+- End-of-game celebration with confetti and congratulations message

 ## How to Play
 1. Read the scenario at the top.